EvotecIT/PSWriteHTML/readme.md

 Since PSWriteHTML currently uses same commands those commands will need to be renamed to prevent clashing with ReportHTML.

 ## Advantages over ReportHTML:
-- faster report building (from 20+ seconds to 2seconds)
+- faster report building (from 20+ seconds to 0-2 seconds)
 - updated libraries
 - bunch of different, new features